Henryk Merczyng: Physicist and engineer

 In 1890 Merczyng started lecturing on electrical engineering and telegraphy.
 He established the first electrotechnical laboratory at the university.
 One of his lab assistants was the noted Polish hydrologist Alfred Rundo.
-Since 1892 he was employed as an adjunct professor.
+Since 1892, he had been employed as an adjunct professor.
 He became an associate professor in 1896 and was granted full professorship in electrical engineering in 1904.
 During his career as a professor, he supervised some of the first diploma theses on the subjects of electric power systems (tramway, railway, and hydropower) and electrification of rolling stock repair plants.
 He also taught at the St. Petersburg Electrotechnical Institute.